 OMWD staff presented project details, as well as the benefits and requirements of using recycled water for landscape irrigation purposes, at a citizen’s participation meeting on January 7, 2020.

-Construction date is tentatively expected to begin in fall 2020.
+Construction date is tentatively expected to begin in spring 2021.

 Environmental Public Comment Period & Public Hearing